neurocracy/omnipedia/readme.md

-This is the top level project for [Omnipedia](https://omnipedia.app/).
+This is the top level project for the [Omnipedia](https://omnipedia.app/) web app.

 ⚠️ ***[Why open source? / Spoiler warning](https://omnipedia.app/open-source)***